 This Comment offers five behavioral-economic “fixes” to improve the school selection process at the heart of school choice: (1) default rules favoring high-performing schools; (2) enrollment ballots arranged by quality, not alphabetically; (3) ballot disclaimers next to substandard school options; (4) “box scores” with high salience information next to each ballot option; and (5) computerized selection assistance.
 Combined, these fixes offer crucial benefits for urban school choice.

-Rauch, Daniel E.
+Daniel E. Rauch,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol34/iss1/6
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol34/iss1/6